Michael-DeSousa/smartscale/README.md

 A food scale is a common kitchen device that allows a user to weigh their food portions.
 The user can place their food on the scale and read its weight in a variety of different unit types.
 My project takes this concept and builds upon it by adding a barcode scanner, food database, and WiFi functionality.

 The scale uses a barcode scanner to look up foods in an SQLite database.
 Then, it calculates and displays nutritional values (calories, carbs, fats, etc.) in real-time based on the portion currently on the scale.
-Finally, the user can press a button on the scale to upload these nutritional values to an online spreadsheet/food diary.
+Finally, the user can press a button on the scale to upload these nutritional values (using wifi) to an online spreadsheet/food diary.
 This helps automate calorie counting to make it an easier/faster process.

 ![Smart Scale-1](https://user-images.githubusercontent.com/22509729/119907564-6549a900-bf05-11eb-9076-25894addcaf4.png)